tylergibbs2/QtThree/README.md

 shape classes to be easily serialized without the duplication of code.

 For instance, a `Box` is an extension of the `AbstractShape` with `length`, `width`, and `height` fields added.

+### Serialization

+Serialization for shape properties hooks into the event handlers for the property field updates.
+Whenever a field is edited, the Serializer method is called.
+In order to prevent excessive file I/O, debouncing is implemented on the method to save a shape.

+For simplicity, I chose to store persistent data in JSON format.
+It would be just as feasible to use a SQL database to store shape data.
+Using a SQL database would very likely be more efficient and faster.

+### Custom Shapes

+Custom shapes can be loaded via STL files.
+These files are not stored by the application.
+For persistence, the location of the selected file is stored.
+Rather than Boxes and Spheres (which have attributes which can directly modify their meshes), it would be impossible to setup attributes like these for custom shapes.
+So, in order to modify custom shapes, users can modify the scale.

 ### Type-Hinting